Why Move or Sync Photos from Google Photos to OneDrive?

 Step 1: Go to the official site of Google Photos and log in your accounts.

-Step 2: Select all the photos and click on "Download" button to download them to your local PC.
+Step 2: Select all the photos and click on the "Download" button to download them to your local PC.

 Step 3: Log in OneDrive.

-You are able to move photos from Google Photos to OneDrive through this way but you may need to notice some tips below before you perform the operations via Solution 1.
+You are able to move photos from Google Photos to OneDrive through this way but you may need to notice some tips below before you perform the operations via solution 1.

-Solution 2: Use Google Takeout
+Solution 2: Transfer Google Photos to OneDrive with Google Takeout

-Google Takeout, also called "Download your data", is a project that allows users of Google products to export their data from Google Photos, Google Keep, YouTube, Google Map, etc to an archive file so that users can transfer data to local PC, Google Drive, Dropbox, OneDrive or Box.
+Google Takeout, also called "Download your data", is a project that allows users of Google products to export their data from Google Photos, Google Keep, YouTube, Google Map, etc., to an archive file so that users can transfer data to local PC, Google Drive, Dropbox, OneDrive or Box.
 You can also backup Google Photos to OneDrive in this way.

 Step 1: Go to the official site of Google Takeout and log in your accounts.